You are successfully registered

 Source: Complete University Guide 2025

-The University of Chester is a 21st century university which traces its roots back to 1839, placing it among the oldest higher education institutions in England.
+The University of Chester is a 21 st century university which traces its roots back to 1839, placing it among the oldest higher education institutions in England.
 With a modern outlook, a strong research pedigree and guiding principles of supportiveness and inclusiveness, it’s an academic community that has stood the test of time.
-Today, it attracts thousands of students from around the world and is known for its commitment to helping students achieve their full potential.

 Postgraduate study can bring a number of benefits.
 Whether students are looking to specialise in a subject, advance their career or pursue a lifelong interest, the University of Chester seeks to help students achieve their personal and professional goals.

 Postgraduate study may be something students are considering alongside their work, family or other commitments, which is why the University of Chester provides flexible and professional courses tailored towards students’ needs.
-In addition to flexible study options for taught postgraduate and research degrees, the University also has Work Based and Integrative Studies (WBIS), Continuing Professional Development (CPD), Accreditation for Prior Learning (APCL/APEL) and single module study options.

 Lecturers are committed to providing students with a stimulating and well-supported, academically inspiring learning community.
 Research-led teaching and in-depth subject expertise within faculties encourages students to develop their knowledge base within a specialist area through lectures, seminars, projects and group work.

 Typically, postgraduate applicants will need to have an undergraduate degree in a relevant area, at second-class honours level or above.
+This can vary, but students should check the guidance on the course page to understand what is likely required and what qualifies as a relevant area for undergraduate study.

 Get in touch, if you're not sure that you have the right experience or qualifications.

-REQUEST INFOWhether students are looking to further their interests or develop their career, the University of Chester offers a range of postgraduate courses to meet a diverse range of professional and academic needs.
-Whether students are interested in a master’s degree, Postgraduate Certificate (PGCert), Postgraduate Diploma (PGDip), Postgraduate Certificate in Education (PGCE), Master’s by Research, Research Degree or a Professional Doctorate – there is an extensive selection of qualifications to choose from.
+REQUEST INFORegardless of whether students are looking to further their interests in their chosen field or develop their career options, the University of Chester offers a range of postgraduate courses to meet a diverse range of professional and academic needs.

-The University’s Careers and Employability service is committed to providing opportunities for personal development and support, with the aim to help graduates with their personal goals and aspirations.
+The university’s careers and employability service is committed to providing opportunities for personal development and support, with the aim to help graduates with their personal goals and aspirations.

 Alongside advice and guidance services, students can benefit from meeting with career consultants, accessing careers skills training and career planning, CV assessments, employability training sessions and mock interviews.
+This support doesn’t end when students complete their degree, but is lifelong for University of Chester graduates.

 The CSU provides a range of services and activities that allows students to shape their university experience in a way that works for them.

-When it comes to nights out, there’s something for everyone in Chester, from nightclubs, cocktail bars and live music to art venues and cosy pubs.
-Plus, Chester has been awarded the coveted ‘Purple Flag’ status in recognition of the safety and inclusiveness of its night time economy.
+Chester has been awarded the coveted ‘Purple Flag’ status in recognition of the safety and inclusiveness of its night time economy.

 The University of Chester currently has limited accommodation availability for postgraduate or PGCE students, but has an excellent relationship with private sector and partnership accommodation in and around the city of Chester.
 As a result, students can access a register of private sector flats, houses and registered lodgings.

 The University of Chester has an extensive selection of academic and social facilities across its multiple learning sites, designed to support students’ learning and extracurricular activities.
-These may be course specific facilities, social spaces, catering outlets or even sports and leisure facilities.
+These may be course-specific facilities, social spaces, catering outlets or even sports and leisure facilities.

-Modern IT and library services are available across learning sites, with additional features such as bookable study spaces and learning pods, laptop loans, late opening times and 24-hour access computer labs available at some of the University’s larger libraries.
+Modern IT and library services are available across learning sites, with additional features such as bookable study spaces and learning pods, laptop loans, late opening times and 24-hour access computer labs available at some of the university’s larger libraries.

-Each student is a valued member of the University, so every effort is made to offer the right support depending on their needs.
+Each student is a valued member of the university, so every effort is made to offer the right support depending on their needs.

-The University’s dedicated Student Support and Wellbeing Team are on hand to offer information, advice and guidance to all students on every aspect of their life whilst at the University.
+The university’s dedicated student support and wellbeing team are on hand to offer information, advice and guidance to all students on every aspect of their life whilst at the university.
 Whether this is for personal matters such as wellbeing and mental health, student support, counselling, or disability/mature student support, Chester’s dedicated staff are happy to help.

-In addition to the Student Support and Wellbeing Team, the University also provides careers and employability advice, academic support and out-of-hours support, as well as support from the University’s Chaplaincy and the Chester Students’ Union.
+In addition to the student support and wellbeing team, the university also provides careers and employability advice, academic support and out-of-hours support, as well as support from the university’s chaplaincy and the Chester Students’ Union.

 The University of Chester has been awarded the Navajo Merseyside and Cheshire LGBTIQA Charter Mark - one of only two higher education institutions in the North West to have been awarded a charter mark to recognise its dedication to supporting LGBT+ colleagues and students across all sites.